Shiv-61/CPU-Scheduler-Algorithm/README.md

 # CPU Scheduler Algorithm

-A repository to explore and implement various CPU scheduling algorithms, focusing on understanding their functionality, efficiency, and trade-offs.
+Explore and implement various CPU scheduling algorithms, focusing on understanding their functionality, efficiency, and trade-offs.

 ## **Implemented Algorithms**